Hara Museum ARC

 - Admission

-Free for Museum members;
+Free for Hara Museum members

-Admission is free for elementary school and
+Admission is free for elementary school and junior high school students residing in Gunma prefecture

-Saturday during school terms (except when
+every Saturday during school terms (except when entering through the Green Bokujo).

 - Closed

-(except when a holiday or during the month of August),
+Thursdays (except when a holiday or during the month of August), between exhibitions and during the winter break.

-The museum may be temporarily closed in the
+The museum may be temporarily closed in the event of severe weather.

 Please contact